nestarz/esdev/README.md

 # esdev

-Process to transform files and serve them compiled, that's all.
+Process to transform files and serve them transformed, that's all.
 The rest is up to you.

 ## Motivation